SUMAn9682/Umeed/README.md

 - **Groq Documentation**: Reference for implementing document analysis features
 - **MongoDB Atlas**: Cloud database service for storing user and donation data
 - **Socket.io**: Real-time communication library
+- **Shadcn UI**: Component library that helped us build a beautiful and accessible user interface
+- **Cloudinary**: Cloud service used for uploading, storing, and optimizing medical document images
 - **HackHazards Organizing Team**: For their support and providing this opportunity

 ### Acknowledgements